epieczko/gradle-vgfr-plugin/README.md

 Semantic branch version plugin to the rescue!

 This plugin applies the semantic version plugin and the vcs plugin and
-- decorates the parser creating a `tane.mahuta.buildtools.version.SemanticBranchVersion`
+- decorates the parser creating a `SemanticBranchVersion`
 - defines transformers for `SemanticBranchVersion` from the `SemanticVersion`

 #### Usage